Patrick Vuc: SpVgg Greuther Fürth II and SGV Freiberg

 In 2024, Vuc joined SpVgg Greuther Fürth II, the reserve team of 2.
 Bundesliga club SpVgg Greuther Fürth, continuing to play in the Regionalliga system.
 Later that year, he moved to SGV Freiberg, also competing at the regional level in German football.

 FC Hermannstadt

 On 1 July 2025, Vuc signed a two-year contract with Romanian Liga I club FC Hermannstadt, marking his first move outside Germany.
 The 21-year-old forward, had a trial with the club during their pre-season training camp in Turkey.

-Career statistics

-Club

-As of November 2025, Vuc has made five substitute appearances for FC Hermannstadt in the Liga I, wearing the number 17 shirt.

 Personal life

 Vuc was born and raised in Germany, where he spent his entire youth career before moving to Romania.
 He possesses dual nationality, holding both German and Romanian citizenship.